Neighbourhood planning

 Apply to designate a neighbourhood area

-Village design statements provide a statement of the character and local identity of an area, and may be used to assess planning applications.
+Village Design Statements provide a statement of the character and local identity of an area, and may be used to assess planning applications.